 This condition involves inflammation of the peroneal tendons, which run along the outer side of the ankle and foot.
 It often results from repetitive ankle motion or overuse, causing pain and swelling on the outside of the foot and ankle.

 Accurate diagnosis is crucial for effective treatment.
-Podiatrists use a combination of physical examinations, patient history, and imaging techniques such as X-rays, MRI, or ultrasound to diagnose sports injuries.
+Podiatrists use a combination of physical examinations, patient history, and imaging techniques such as X-rays or ultrasound to diagnose sports injuries.

 Initial treatment often involves resting the injured area and applying ice to reduce inflammation and pain.